Coarse Ricci curvature of hypergraphs and its generalization: Examples

 Finally we have

-By comparing the above cases, we can show that the values $\la J_{\lambda}f,\delta_x-\delta_y\ra$ for the cases (1) is less than or equal to $2r/(2r+3)$ which is attained for the case (3) and (4).
-Thus, it is sufficient to compare the cases (2), (3), and (5).
+By comparing the values of $\la J_{\lambda}f,\delta_x-\delta_y\ra$ for the above all cases, we can show that the values for the case (1) are less than or equal to $2r/(2r+3)$, which is attained for the cases (3) and (4) with $\alpha=1$.
+Thus, it suffices to compare the cases (2), (3), and (5).
 We can calculate the differences as